iocafe/iocafe-doc/source/hardware/connectors/spi/spi-connector-v1.rst

     - SPI operating voltage, typically 3.3V.
 Controller board powers the device.
   * - 3
     - 5V
     - Controller board powers the device.
+This voltage is not yet decided.
   * - 4
     - SCLK
     - SPI clock from controller (master) to device (slave).